A Taste of… Winter’s Rise

 Once his sight had adjusted to the low light, he saw it, snapping his mind back to another memory.
 The dark shape of a bubble in the far corner of the ceiling.
 A camera.
 Wherever in the hell he was, someone knew he was there.
 Someone was watching him.

-When the hatch opened, the daylight that spilled through had seemed as bright as a supernova, and
+When the hatch opened, the daylight that spilled through had seemed as bright as a supernova, and he’d been forced to raise a hand to block out the hellish illumination.

 “Who are you?”
 His voice had been hoarse as he addressed the figure descending into the space.
 As best as he could, he squared his shoulders.